mroth/phoenix-showdown/phoenix/benchmarker/README.md

 # Benchmarker

-To start your new Phoenix application you have to:
+To start your new Phoenix application:

 1. Install dependencies with `mix deps.get`
-2. Start Phoenix router with `mix phoenix.start`
+2. Start Phoenix endpoint with `mix phoenix.server`

 Now you can visit `localhost:4000` from your browser.

-## Notes

-* If you choose to change the application's structure, you could manually start the router from your code like this `Benchmarker.Router.start`